 Democracy can be hard sometimes.
 The Us Vs. Them divide deepens in democracies around the world with every populist that finds a way to magnify their voice.
 How did we get here?
 Your bran likely just flipped to scenes to the 2016 United States Presidential Election, but you would be wrong.
 Where did Trump get the blueprint?
 The answer is simple, Silvio Berlusconi.
 Some would say that Berlusconi was Trump before Trump.
 No sane person could deny the similarities between these two, both have been known to love themselves.
 Both leaders have a history of judicial investigations that highlighted their administrations.
-Berlusconi served as prime minister of Italy on three different occasions (1994, 2001-2006, and 2008-2011), which was both the result of and came with incredible political power.
+Berlusconi served in multiple positions in the Italian Government on three different occasions (1994, 2001-2006, and 2008-2011), which was both the result of and came with incredible political power.
 The Lega Nord (LN) party in Italy is what the American Republican party aspires to be: anti-Muslim, anti-LGBT, pro-disinformation, and anti-immigrant.
 The main difference is the diversity in political parties in Italy.
 With so many parties and diversity in parliament, it is much different than the two-party system in the United States, which creates an opportunity for people like Silvio Berlusconi and Matteo Salvini.
 What is interesting about the populist landscape and the connection between Berlusconi and Salvini is that Salvini appears to be the heir apparent to the right-wing of Italian politics.
 Berlusconi has even said that he hopes for the right-wing to become more like the United States, where the right-wing works together with centrists.
 Unfortunately for his vision, the centrists of the Republican Party are not fairing so well now, just ask Liz Cheney.
 The question arises, do populists in power erode democracy?
 Have Berlusconi and Salvini contributed to the erosion of Italian democracy?
 I believe that they have, as do many populist leaders.

 So how did Berlusconi come to power?
 He was able to rise to power as many political parties were affected by scandals in the early 1990’s as a media mogul who was able to create a conservative coalition under the Forza Italia party.
 Much like Donald Trump in 2016, he was able to activate a base of voters that supported him wholeheartedly.
 In many ways, Salvini is hoping to model his political fortunes in a similar fashion.
+Unfortunately for Salvini, he has not quite had the political success that he has hoped for thus far.
+The inability of the right-wing parties to consolidate their messaging has led to the rise of a technocrat like Mario Draghi.
+Draghi has been popular so far and has the financial experience that makes him a viable candidate in the wake of the Covid-19 pandemic.

 What connects the United States Populist movement to that of the Italians would be that many of the goals of the American Republican Party are like that of Lega Nord.
 Both Salvini and Trump have been able to rally supporters by subtly eroding the democratic foundations of government.
 Salvini has used similar rhetoric to Trump by endorsing those who have xenophobic and homophobic views.
 The democratic erosion in Italy is slightly different to that of the United States because the Democratic Party still appears to have power (for now, pending midterm election results).
 In Italy, there are more than two main political parties and populism appears to be on the rise.
 Salvini also supports the separation of Italy from the European Union, which is like Donald Trump in that he would like his supporters to only listen to what he has to say, and no one else.
 The flawed democracy model that the Italian political system appears to suffer from a strained relationship among political parties and widespread corruption.
 This often occurs when political fortunes are valued above all else.
 Italy has been able to subvert a complete collapse due to general elections, like in 2018 and a failed budget vote in 2011.
 Comparisons could be made to that of the Republican Party in the United States but the main difference would be that many of the votes cast in the 2020 Presidential Election were more anti-trump that Pro-Biden.